DamienHarper/auditor-docs/docs/auditor-bundle/configuration/general.md

             viewer: false
 ```

+If you're using flex, you are done, routes are automatically added to your application's
+routing configuration (see `config/routes/dh_auditor.yaml`).

-Add the following routes to the routing configuration (`config/routes.yaml`) to enable the included audit viewer.
+Otherwise, you have to manually add the following routes to the routing configuration
+of your application (`config/routes/dh_auditor.yaml`).

 ```yaml
 dh_auditor: